New research has found ING has the highest customer satisfaction among retail banks, while Commonwealth Bank ranks the highest among the major banks.

 The table below displays some of the highest bank account interest rates on the market at the time of writing, featuring a couple of these neo-banks.

-*Data accurate as at 2 December 2019.
 Rates based on a savings balance of $10,000.
 Introductory bonus interest rate products not included.
-Sorted by total interest rate, then by provider name (A-Z).
+Sorted by total interest rates.
+Refer to providers' websites for bonus rate conditions.
+Rates correct as of May 24, 2022.
+View disclaimer.